coder102510/Jade.js/README.md

 # Jade.js
-Warning: Minified version is not going to be updated any more.
+Warning: Minified version is not going to be updated any more and is hard to understand and use.
 Also, this js library is untested.
 #
 #
 # INTRODUCTION TO JADE.JS